cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-create-deployment.md

 Once the initialization is complete, you will be able to start using the deployment and execute [workflows]({{page.terminology_link#workflow}})<br/>
 ![Deployment ready to use](/guide/images/ui/ui-deployment-ready.jpg)

-# Step 6: Create a Deployment
+# Actionable: Create a Deployment

 Picking up from Step 5, [Uploading a Blueprint](getting-started-upload-blueprint.html), we'll now create the deployment for our blueprint using the command line.